Claim: Any car equipped with a remote keyless entry system can be unlocked via cell phone.

 Hold your (or anyone’s) cell phone about a foot from your car door and have the other person at your home press the unlock button, holding it near the phone.

 Your car will unlock. and it works.
 Saves someone from having to drive your keys to you.
 Distance is no object.
 You could be hundreds of miles away, and if you can reach someone who has the other “remote” for your car, you can unlock the doors (or the trunk, or have the “horn” signal go off, or whatever!)

-new cars now come equipped with “Remote Keyless Entry” (or “Keyless Remote” or “Keyless Entry” or “Remote Entry”) systems (also known as RKE systems), a mechanism which allows automobile owners to lock and unlock their car doors remotely (from up to about
+new cars now come equipped with “Remote Keyless Entry” (or “Keyless Remote” or “Keyless Entry” or “Remote Entry”) systems (also known as RKE systems), a mechanism which allows automobile owners to lock and unlock their car doors remotely (from up to about 300 feet away) by

 pressing buttons on transmitting devices small enough to be carried on keychains.
 RKE systems are handy for a number of reasons: they enable drivers to unlock car doors without having to fumble around for keys (a great advantage in darkness, during inclement weather, and when one’s hands are full), they enable car owners to give someone else access to their vehicles without having to hand over ignition keys, and they provide a means by which motorists can open their cars to retrieve keys that have been locked inside.